JoseMariBarkin/Getting-and-Cleaning-Data-Project/codebook.md

 Information about the original data set: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+---
 ## DATA DICTIONARY
-Human Activity Recognition Using Smartphones
+**Human Activity Recognition Using Smartphones.**

-Variables of the "tidyDataSet".
-Each variable contains the value of the average for each activity and each subject.
+**Variables of the "tidyDataSet".
+Each variable contains the value of the average for each activity and each subject.**

-s
-e
-e
-e
+    dd f f f
+    dfdf

+    fdfff